The mobile phones of the future are expected to be more closely embedded in our day-to-day lives than ever before.

 Touted as the world’s first holographic, flexible smartphone, the HoloFlex is still in development and won’t be available any time soon.

-Some experts believe that in the not too distant future, mobiles will change the way we learn and teach.
+By tracking the rate of growth and how mobile phone statistics have changed over time, some experts believe that mobiles will change the way we learn and teach.

 With more than one-in-three school children owning a mobile phone, a future where camera and voice recorder phones are both learning and teaching tools is highly possible.

 We have already seen some education authorities using texts to alert parents to the truancy and even to notify pupils of classroom changes.

 Harnessing the multi-functional nature of mobile phones as both learning and teaching aids could be increasingly commonplace, especially as high quality camera phones become more widely and cheaply available.

 It's been suggested that in the future mobile phones will be used to take photos and make notes on field trips, in order to create a more active and informal approach to learning.